c-haisten/c2c_summit/c2c-summit-lab-guide.md

 ![Alt text for image](/screenshots/preventing-attacks-6.png "Optional title")

+8. Find the file that added the most severe vulnerabilities and open it up by clicking on it to learn more about specifically what CVEs were added.
+Your screen should look similar to the screen capture below :

+PLACEHOLDER FOR SCREEN CAPTURE

-##### Investigate Incidents at Runtime
+##### Investigate for Incidents

 Exampli Corp has adopted Prisma Cloud and maintained consistent visibility on their applications.
 But seeing your resources does not make them immune to incidents during runtime.
 By using incident explorer the Exampli Corp Security team gets real-time detection and analysis of all potential threats that violate their security policies.
 Let's take a look and see if there are any incidents in Exampli Corp's cloud environment.

 1. Let's begin by navigating to **Monitor -> Runtime -> Incident Explorer**.
-On this screen we can view suspicious events collected by our runtime and firewall sensors.
-Take a look around the page and get a feel for the types of incidents being reported.
+On this screen we can view suspicious events collected get a feel for the types of incidents being reported.

 ![Alt text for image](/screenshots/investigate-incidents-at-runtime-1.png "Optional title")